-Prudence dictates that using financial information in SEC XBRL financial filings should not be a guessing game.
+Prudence dictates that using financial information in XBRL-based financial filings of public companies should not be a guessing game.
 Safe, reliable, predictable, automated reuse of reported financial information seems preferable.

-Imagine if you had 100 different software applications which used 100 different software algorithms to unravel an income statement of a financial report.
+Imagine if you had 100 different software applications which used 100 different software algorithms to unravel an income statement of an XBRL-based digital financial report.
 Why would software need to "unravel an income statement"?
-Well, because the US GAAP XBRL Taxonomy and/or SEC Edgar Filer Manual (EFM) don't force the information into a state where the information doesn't need to be unravelled; and because public companies which file with the SEC don't take it upon themselves to make their information straight-forward and easy for a machine to interpret.
+Well, because the US GAAP XBRL Taxonomy and/or SEC Edgar Filer Manual (EFM) don't force the information into a state where the information doesn't need to be unravelled and because public companies which file with the SEC don't take it upon themselves to make their information straight-forward and easy for a machine to interpret.
+Reading the income statement is a mechanical process performed by a machine.
+The machine needs to be able to interpret the information as the creator of the information intended.